Research field: Transformation Research

 Transformations in internationally comparative perspective

-Researchers: Dr. Maren Hachmeister, PD Dr. Bettina Hitzer, PD Dr. Steffen Kailitz, PD Dr. Friederike Kind-Kovács, Teresa Lindenauer, Prof. Dr. Thomas Lindenberger, Dr. Klará Pinerová, Josephine Starke, Dr. Agnes Anna Arndt
+Researchers: Dr. Agnes Anna Arndt, Dr. Maren Hachmeister, PD Dr. Friederike Kind-Kovács, Teresa Lindenauer, Dr. Klará Pinerová, Josephine Starke